mintertale/beautifulETH/README.md

 **Generate beautiful ETH wallet address**

 A simple program to create a beautiful address for your wallet!
-Completely anonymous on your computer!
+Completl anonymous on your computer!

 ![Screen Shot 2022-07-08 at 17 26 05](https://user-images.githubusercontent.com/108941609/178011863-63bc02e2-da3f-48a8-911a-9f65d503c74d.png)